-AERO 1103 (1), 1104 (1).
-FOUNDATIONS OF THE USAF.
+AERO 1104 (1).
+FOUNDATIONS OF THE UNITED STATES AIR FORCE.
 Introduces the USAF and the AFROTC.
-Topics include mission and organization of the USAF; officership and professionalism; military customs and courtesies; USAF officer opportunities, and communication skills.
+Topics include mission and organization of the USAF, officership and professionalism, military customs and courtesies, USAF officer opportunities, and communication skills.

-AERO 2100 (1), 2200 (2), 2300 (3), 2400 (4), 4100 (1), 4200 (2), 4300 (3), 4400 (4).
+AERO 2100 (1).
 COOPERATIVE EDUCATION IN AEROSPACE STUDIES.
-Supervised work in a job directly related to the student's major, professional field of study, or career objective.
-One to three hours each week.
+Supervised work in a job directly related to the student's major, professional field of study, or career objective, 1-3 hours each week.
 Prerequisites: Permission of division chair; student must meet employer's requirements.
 May be repeated for credit.